 (05:38) What is your process for designing IoT products for deployment?

 (10:29) How does that process change in relation to the scale or stage of an IoT product?

 (17:28) What advice do you have for companies trying to navigate the technical side of IoT?

 (22:51) How do you define “real-time” and how does that play into the analytics piece of IoT?

 (26:26) How does data collection play into the optimization of a device for low-power consumption?

 (29:43) What advice do you have for companies getting ready to start manufacturing devices and starting down the supply chain path?

-(35:28) What are the AVR IoT and PIC IoT development boards and for what use cases are they good for?
+(35:28) What are the AVR IoT and PIC IoT development boards and for what Applications are they good for?